-Finally, in Chapter 10 through 12 (Part III) we examine three corporate transactions—mergers and acquisitions, share buybacks, and incentive compensation—that involve stock and provide important signals about a management’s view of the company’s prospects versus those of the market.
-Specifically, we show how decisions to pay for acquisitions with cash versus stock, to repurchase stock, and to use stock options for incentive compensation can affect market expectations and create investment opportunities.
+Finally, in Chapters 10 through 12 (Part III) we examine three corporate transactions—mergers and acquisitions, share buybacks, and incentive compensation—that involve stock and often provide important signals to investors.
+Specifically, we show how decisions to finance acquisitions, repurchase stock, and use stock options for incentive compensation can reveal management’s view of the company’s prospects compared to the market’s expectations.

+Please visit us at www.expectationsinvesting.com.

 Acknowledgments

-A number of people read segments of early versions of the manuscript and made valuable suggestions.
+A number of people read parts of the manuscript’s early versions and provided valuable suggestions.
 Our deepest appreciation goes to Peter Bernstein, David Besanko, Jack Cieslielski, Martin L. Leibowitz, Timothy A. Luehrman, William Miller III, Thomas Nodine, and Richard Thaler.
-We extend our very special gratitude to Martha Amram who generously contributed key insights and helped us clarify thediscussion of real options in Chapter 8 while enriching our understanding of the subject.
+We extend our very special gratitude to Martha Amram who generously contributed key insights and clarified our discussion of real options in Chapter 8, while enriching our understanding of the subject.

 We are indebted to current and former Credit Suisse First Boston employees for providing resources and encouragement throughout the project.
-In particular we want to thank: Jane Adams, Terrence Cuskley, Brady Dougan, Jay Freedman, Al Jackson, Paul Johnson, Stephen Kawaja, Steve Kraus, Laura Martin, Patrick McCarthy, Michael Regan, and Charlie Wolf.
+In particular we want to thank: Jane Adams, Terrence Cuskley, Brady Dougan, Jay Freedman, Bob Hiler, Al Jackson, Paul Johnson, Stephen Kawaja, Steve Kraus, Laura Martin, Patrick McCarthy, Michael Regan, Alexander Schay, and Charlie Wolf.

 Special thanks to Melissa Little, who not only helped prepare the manuscript but also took care of all the other little things as well—with unrelenting cheerfulness and professionalism.

 We received very helpful input from L.E.K.
 Consulting, including partners Marc Kozin, Leon Schor, and John Thomas, as well as Advisory Board members: Harry M. Jansen Kraemer, Jr., James Lawrence, Wayne Lowell, Robert Roath, Neal Schmale, and Alan Shapiro.
-We both have greatly benefited from our association with L.E.K.—Rappaport as a research consultant to the firm and Mauboussin as a member of the Advisory Board. .
+We both have greatly benefited from our association with L.E.K.—Rappaport as a research consultant to the firm and Mauboussin as a member of the Advisory Board.

-Add acknowledgment to HBSP team later.
+As a member of the faculty for twenty-eight years at the J. L. Kellogg Graduate School of Management, Northwestern University, Rappaport would like to acknowledge the benefits of its extraordinarily stimulating environment.
+Also, his association with The Alcar Group, Inc., which he co-founded with Carl M. Noble, Jr. in 1979, was instrumental in learning how to translate shareholder value from theory to organizational reality.

+We owe many thanks to the Harvard Business School Press team, in particular to our editor Kirsten Sandberg, whose insightful guidance meaningfully strengthened the manuscript and Carol Franco, Director of HBS Press, who enthusiastically committed the Press to the success of the book.
+Our thanks also to manuscript editor Jane Bonnasar who with great professionalism and good cheer helped us navigate through the process of multiple revisions and Penny Stratton, whose editing suggestions helped sharpen the manuscript.

 Finally, we enjoyed invaluable support from our families.
 Al thanks his wife, Sharon, and his sons Nort and Mitch.
-Michael thanks his wife Michelle, his parents, and his mother-in-law Andrea Maloney-Schara, as well as his wonderful children Andrew, Alex, Madeline and Isabelle.
+Michael thanks his wife Michelle, his parents, his mother-in-law Andrea Maloney-Schara, and his wonderful children Andrew, Alex, Madeline and Isabelle.